publishkit/vault/pricing.md

 We are a French based company, and for now, only charge in euros, vat included.

 ## free usage

 Kits are 100% free to use and register for:
 - any open source content
 - anyone using the kit locally on their machine.

 As soon as it leaves your local environment, the kit will require a kit `id` to activate.
-The kid `id` has to be specified in the `site.id` config of the `kitrc`:
+The kit id has to be specified in the `site.id` config of the [[doc/services/kitrc|kitrc]]:

 ```yaml
 site: